 Which Should You Choose?

 99% of shooters are well served by a quality CM/CMV barrel.
 Either chrome lined or nitrided.
-These barrels are more accurate than the average shooter is capable of, especially when most people are not shooting match ammo.
+Well-made copies of these barrels are more than capable of turning in 1 to 1.5 MOA groupings.
+That is more accurate than the average shooter is capable of, especially when most users are blasting cheap ammo that isn’t capable of better than 3-5 MOA to begin with.

 If you absolutely need better than 1 MOA accuracy, and you only plan to feed it quality match ammunition, then go ahead and get a stainless barrel.
-If you live where it gets below freezing, stick to 416r stainless.99% of shooters are well served by a quality CM/CMV barrel.
-Either chrome lined or nitrided.
-These barrels are more accurate than the average shooter is capable of, especially when most people are not shooting match ammo.
-Click To Tweet
+If you live where it gets below freezing, stick to 416r stainless.

 Rifling Method and Twist